Engagements - AI product build for founders: one senior engineer, one outcome, weekly shipped increments

 - That's exactly what the gateway is for.
 Your product talks to one internal interface, and the gateway routes to whichever provider is behind it — with fallback if one is down.
 Swapping a provider or adding a second becomes a config change, not a rewrite.

-- Is $6,900 the full price for the AI product?
+- Is the selected plan the full price for the AI product?

 - No. It's the flat monthly subscription the build runs on, not a fixed total.
 Most AI product builds take six to ten weeks, so you pay for the active months and can pause between phases.
 There's no contract and no lump-sum project quote.